Designing and Proposing Your Research Project

 She uses mixed-method approaches in her own research and has mentored many undergraduate and graduate students in designing and executing applied research projects.

-Bradley van Eeden-Moorefield, PhD, is an associate professor in the Department of Family Science and Human Development at Montclair State University and director of the PhD program.
+Bradley Matheus van Eeden-Moorefield, PhD, is an associate professor in the Department of Family Science and Human Development at Montclair State University and director of the PhD program.

 His research includes a strong social justice commitment to understanding and strengthening marginalized families, with his most recent work focused on stepfamilies headed by same-sex couples.
-Much of this research focuses on identifying how factors in the social world (e.g., stigma, stereotypes, policy) influence everyday family life and how both influence various indicators of individual (e.g., depression, happiness) and family well-being (stability).
+Much of this research focuses on identifying how factors in the social world (e.g., stigma, stereotypes, policy) influence everyday family life and how each influence various indicators of individual (e.g., depression, happiness) and family well-being (stability).

 Dr. van Eeden-Moorefield uses various qualitative and quantitative methodologies and has particular expertise in Internet-based methodologies.

 He has provided training to various family and childcare practitioners and uses his previous clinical experiences to translate research into practice and practice into research.

 Urban and van Eeden-Moorefield take the often daunting topic of research methods and make it — dare I say — fun and engaging.
 Through personal stories and good humor, they demystify the research process and find ways to connect research to everyday life and experiences.
 This book should be a required supplementary text for every introductory research methods course.

 —William M. Trochim, PhD